 Incorporate Larger Windows

 Consider fixed window panes (non opening) overlooking your pool or garden or facing an area where there is a good view and more light outside.
 Fixed panes can be several metres wide, and they can extend all the way down to the ground.
-Standard sliding windows, Grecian & Knysna units can reach up to 1.5m in height and 3.0m wide..
-Whereas standard casement windows can, while having the same width, can reach 1.8m in height.
+Standard sliding windows, Grecian & Knysna units can reach up to 1.5 m in height and 3 m wide..
+Whereas standard casement windows can, while having the same width, can reach 1.8 m in height.
 And you can always extend these measurements by incorporating side lights and top lights.
-(More on this below)

 Windows and Glass Doors as Dividers